cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 #### 2. Feature Extraction
-For the proposed model 1, use resnet50 as the backbone and for the proposed method 2 and 3, use resnet152 as the backbone by following this instruction:
+For the proposed model 1, use resnet50 as the backbone, and for the proposed method 2 and 3, use resnet152 as the backbone by following this instruction:

 Open the models/resnet_custom.py to modify the backbone for the feature extraction part: